 We have multiple intakes per year.
 Please submit an online enquiry and our team can be in touch with our next available intakes.

 Personal laptop for in-class learning.
-A sound understanding of written and spoken English is required.
+A sound understanding of written and spoken English is required (IELTS 6.0).
 Students should have an interest in the functionality of the human body as well as the health and well-being of others.

 The HLT52015 Diploma of Remedial Massage (Wellness Program) is $9,990 (+$100.00 materials fee).
 There are 2 flexible finance options available for eligible students.

-Two student shirts, an oil bottle and holster, and 24/7 online access to course learning materials over the full duration of the course is included in the cost.
+Two student shirts, an oil bottle and holster, and 24/7 online access to course learning materials over the full duration of the course are included in the cost.

 |Compliance & Associations|